 Locations AZC Utrecht

-There are three AZC locations: Joseph Haydn Avenue 2A, 2B and Einsteindreef 101.
+There are two AZC locations: Joseph Haydn Avenue 2A and 2B.
 The old military hospital at the Joseph Haydn Avenue 2A is a regular AZC and has been around for nearly twenty years.
 This building houses up to 450 inhabitants; men, women and children.
 There is also a group of forty underage young people who came without their parents.
 Recently, the asylum seekers' center has been further enhanced with the 'Guesthouse' at Joseph Haydnlaan 2B (accommodating up to 150 inhabitants).
 This building has a private reception and a clothing distribution point.

 One can find much information about asylum seekers in Utrecht on the city hall website.

 On the UNCHR website you can find – in Dutch - a lot of definitions and terms used in relation to refugees.
 In practice, these words are often used interchangeably.
 We use the term refugee to refer to asylum seekers.

 After a refugee receives a permit to stay – a so called status - they are also referred to as permit holders.
 Furthermore, permit holders receive a house from the municipality.
 In the meantime, most refugees stay in an asylum seekers’ centre.
 See also the site of the central government on housing refugees with a permit.